 /csp/samples/lotteryjoin.csp.
 Files must be compiled for debugging to work as expected.

 Note that breakpoints and stepping through CSP pages are not supported in this release, but are planned future work.
 You can set breakpoints in code called from a CSP page.

 Also note that, like many Eclipse menu items, Run > Debug Configurations... is context dependent.
 For example, it is not available if an editor has focus while editing a CSP file.

-Improved handling of XML and RTN file format
+- Improved handling of XML and RTN file formats

 If you have been using source control by exporting classes and routines to individual XML or RTN files from Studio, you can now modify those files without first converting them to the UDL format.
 These files will be presented in an Atelier editor as if they were UDL files.

-- Additional support for XML and RTN file format:
+- Additional support for XML and RTN file formats:

 - Syntax checking has been enabled.

 - File encodings other than UTF-8 are supported